semaphoreci/docs/user-management-and-permissions_5c07ccc604286304a71d0252.md

 of those projects to another member of the organization.
 Please include GitHub username of the user you'd like to remove and GitHub username of the new project owner in the email.

+## Changing the name and the URL of an organization

+If you'd like to change the name of your organization:
+1. Go to **General Settings** in **Owner's area**,
+2. Enter the new name in the **Name of the Organization** section and
+3. Click on **Save Changes** button.

+Please note that changing the name doesn't change the organization URL.
+That has to be done separately.

+In order to change the URL of your organization:
+1. Go to **General Settings** in **Owner's area**,
+2. At the bottom of the page click on **Change URL...**
+3. Enter the new URL and
+4. Click on **Change URL** button.

+**Note:** Only an Admin or an Owner of the organization can perform these actions.

 ## Deleting organization and account